aecyia/STBL/SECURITY.md

 ## Note

 + Grammar, spelling, punctuation, word flow, etc. will be changed for all versions
-+ For example, if a string is misspelled or improper, the entire line will be fixed, regardless of the version change focus / title
++ For example, if a string is improper, the entire line will be fixed, regardless of the version change focus / title

 ## Planned Changes